Our Lady of Fátima: Pope Francis

 Amid the 2022 Russian invasion of Ukraine, the Ukrainian Latin Catholic bishops requested Pope Francis to "... publicly perform the act of consecration to the Sacred Immaculate Heart of Mary of Ukraine and Russia, as requested by the Blessed Virgin in Fatima.
 May the Mother of God, Queen of Peace, accept our prayer: Regina pacis, ora pro nobis!"

 Pope Francis consecrated Russia and Ukraine to the Immaculate Heart of Mary on 25 March 2022 at Saint Peter’s Basilica in Rome, stating: "Mother of God and our mother, to your Immaculate Heart we solemnly entrust and consecrate ourselves, the church and all humanity, especially Russia and Ukraine".
 A consecration ceremony also occurred in Fatima, Portugal, by the Papal almoner, Cardinal Konrad Krajewski.
 The Pope had announced the event via Twitter on 15 March 2022.
 It is unknown whether the consecration involved all the world's bishops on the same day or how it fulfilled the specific conditions of the Virgin's requests.

 Sainthood

-In March 2017 the Holy See announced that Pope Francis would canonize two of the visionaries, Francisco and Jacinta Marto, on 13 May at a Mass in Fátima during a two-day visit.
+In March 2017, the Holy See announced that Pope Francis would canonize two of the visionaries, Francisco and Jacinta Marto, on 13 May at a Mass in Fátima during a two-day visit.
 The decision followed papal confirmation of a miracle attributed to the intercession of the two visionaries.
 The pope canonized the children on 13 May 2017 during the centennial of the first apparition.

-Sister Lúcia's cause for canonization is ongoing and she was declared Venerable by Pope Francis on 22 June 2023.
+Sister Lúcia's cause for canonization is ongoing, and she was declared Venerable by Pope Francis on 22 June 2023.

 Other images of Our Lady of Fátima

 The International Pilgrim image of Our Lady of Fátima has traveled the world since the 1950s.

+The International Pilgrim Statue of Fátima with the Immaculate Heart, the central icon of Marian Days in Carthage, Missouri.
+Since 1984, the Congregation of the Mother of the Redeemer has been given custody of the statue.